Pointyware/XYZ/api/README.md

 # Module :api
+This module contains the API for all client applications, or the dynamic content.

 ## Description
-This module contains the API for all client applications, or the dynamic content.
+The XYZ API is a RESTful web service that provides endpoints for user authentication

 ### Architecture Class Diagram
 The API architecture follows the general structure of a typical Express